The Overnight Run That Taught Me More Than a Successful One Would Have¶

 Call apply_fix now.
 Do not output scripts as text — use the tool.

-1. Stop the Worker internal retry loop (CRITICAL, both layers)¶
+1. Stop the Worker's internal retry loop.
+Two independent controls.¶

 Call apply_fix EXACTLY ONCE and return a brief text summary of the outcome.